Don’t know how to increase your blog traffic?

 If you are not sure how much your images affect your loading time, then you can use Google Pagespeed Insights to check this.

 Anyways, devote some time to optimize your images.
 It won’t take a lot of time, but it’ll give you back a lot in return.
-With this, Google offers you the opportunity of ranking even higher, so use it to your advantage.
-If you train yourself to optimize your images straight away, you will become comfortable doing it, and then it will hardly take you any extra time.

 7. Start pinning on Pinterest